hubblestack/nova/README.rst

     salt \* saltutil.sync_modules

 Once these modules are synced you are ready to run a HubbleStack Nova audit.

+Skip to [Usage].

 Installation (Manual)
 =====================